vishwa306/grafana/docs/sources/alerting/notifications.md

 6. There will be a Webhook URL in the panel, looks like this: https://oapi.dingtalk.com/robot/send?access_token=xxxxxxxxx.
 Copy this URL to the grafana Dingtalk setting page and then click "finish".

 Dingtalk supports the following "message type": `text`, `link` and `markdown`.
 Only the `link` message type is supported.

+### Zenduty

+Zenduty is an incident management platform that lets you send Grafana alerts to your on-call engineers and network operations teams via SMS, Phone, Email, Slack channels, Microsoft Teams, and Android/iOS push notifications, and also lets you custom route or escalate those alerts to other team members to ensure that critical Grafana alerts are resolved quickly.
+To integrate Zenduty with Grafana, refer to the documentation link here[here](https://docs.zenduty.com/docs/grafana).

 ### Kafka